D20AI001/HandwrittenEquationRecognotion/README.md

 The dataset in the google drive link can be used to train the CNN model.

-Save model data is present as model.h5.
+Saved model data is present as model.h5.